eriktuck/ei-dev/docs/guides/dash.md

 ## Installation

 Dash isn't distributed through `conda` (yet), so you'll need to install using `pip`.
-Might as well [initialize a git repository](../git/initializing-git.md) and create a [virtual environment](../development/virtual-environment) while you're at it.
-Use `virtualenv` since this is a `pip` environment and that's what the Dash documentation suggests.
+Might as well [initialize a git repository](../git/initializing-git.md) and create a [virtual environment](../development/virtual-environments.md) while you're at it.
+Use `virtualenv` si

+0nce this is a `pip` environment and that's what the Dash documentation suggests.
 Make sure your prompt is in the root folder of your project directory (or `mkdir` and `cd` into it).

 ```powershell
 virtualenv venv